 Facebook recommends that all advertisement images are 1200x628px.
 This will optimize quality on all devices and ensure the appropriate resizing of images across all advertisement styles & locations.

 If you’re running your Facebook Competition with Gleam then a question we often get is what size should I make my Feature Image so that it shows perfectly when shared?

 The standard Feature Image in the Gleam campaign is 540px wide and can be as tall as you like.
-For Retina screens you really should be using 1080px wide for crispness.

-However Facebook recommends a size for Sharing of 1200 x 630px, which means that if you want your Feature image to look good on when shared on Facebook you must ideally use this size.
+However Facebook recommends a size for Sharing of 1200 x 630px, which means that if you want your Feature image to look good on when shared on Facebook you must ideally use this ratio.

 Custom Viral Share Image

 Sometimes you don’t want your Feature image to be constrained by the recommended Facebook dimensions.
 Business customers have the ability to upload a separate Share image for Facebook inside the Viral Share action.